grislyeye/three-meet/design-notes.md

 ### Utility Features in Backgrounds

-Utility features have been removed from classes, and moved to backgrounds.
-Class features are combat-related only.
+Utility features have been removed from classes, and moved to [Backgrounds](pages/backgrounds/index.md).
+[Class](pages/class/index.md) features are combat-related only.

-The intention is that backgrounds provide the fictional archetypes, while classes focus on combat-related features.
+The intention is that [Backgrounds](pages/backgrounds/index.md) provide the fictional archetypes, while [Classes](pages/classes/index.md) focus on combat-related features.

 </section>